-Remove your prime rib from the refrigerator an hour prior to cooking, then unwrap and place, bone side down, on a roasting pan fitted with a roasting rack, and allow to reach room temperature.
+Remove your beef from the refrigerator an hour prior to cooking, then unwrap and place, bone side down, on a roasting pan fitted with a roasting rack, and allow to reach room temperature.
 At this point, add any additional seasonings you want to use.
 I like to serve it pepper encrusted for extra flair, but you can use a blend of herbs in garlic butter is also amazing.
 These optional seasonings are included below so you can use based on your preference.